DangerousThings/flexsecure-applets/docs/applets/6-fido2.md

 ## Using the Applet

 Using the applet in the web requires a modern browser with support for FIDO.
-NFC tokens don't work on Linux browsers (yet, see https://twitter.com/FIDOAlliance/status/1278331283874156544), however you can use my CATP-Bridge (https://github.com/StarGate01/CTAP-bridge) to proxy NFC tokens as virtual USB tokens in Linux.
+NFC tokens don't work on Linux browsers (yet, see https://twitter.com/FIDOAlliance/status/1278331283874156544), however you can use my CTAP-Bridge (https://github.com/StarGate01/CTAP-bridge) to proxy NFC tokens as virtual USB tokens in Linux.

 You can use the *Yubikey WebAuthn test page* at https://demo.yubico.com/webauthn-technical/registration or the Webauthn Debugger (https://webauthn.me/debugger) to test your token.